7 elements for building a successful strategy

 Time-based – The goals must have clear start and end points or be delimitable in time.

-The final breakdown of the planning is then at the most concrete level with the action plan.
-Here you define clear activities for the individual goals in the year.
-Depending on the complexity of the annual goals, these must be explained in detail.
-Especially the action plan should be easy to understand for everyone so that employees or business partners can easily get an overview of the
+The final level of planning is the action plan.
+This is where you define clear activities for each objective in the year.
+Depending on the complexity of the annual objectives, these may need to be explained in detail.
+In particular, the action plan should be easy for everyone to understand, so that employees or business partners can easily get an overview of what needs to be done.

 “A vision without a plan is just a dream.
 A plan without a vision is just drudgery.
 But a vision with a plan can change the world.”

-The 10-step process for strategic planning of businesses is a comprehensive and organized approach to help business leaders achieve their desired outcomes.
-By clearly defining the company’s vision and mission, analyzing the current situation, setting goals and strategies, and creating action plans with timelines and assigned responsibilities, businesses can increase their chances of success.
-Monitoring progress and making adjustments along the way is also crucial to the success of any strategic plan.
+The 10-Step Business Strategic Planning Process is a comprehensive and organised approach to help business leaders achieve their desired results.
+By clearly defining the company’s vision and mission, analysing the current situation, setting goals and strategies, and creating action plans with timelines and assigned responsibilities, companies can increase their chances of success.
+Monitoring progress and making adjustments along the way is also critical to the success of any strategic plan.

-The first step in the strategic planning process is to define a vision for the company.
+The first step in the strategic planning process is to define a vision for the organisation.
 This vision should be ambitious and inspiring, yet realistic and achievable.
-It should also be aligned with the company’s core values.
-Once the vision has been defined, it should be communicated to all members of the organization and also be a guide in daily decisions.
+It should also be consistent with the company’s core values.
+Once the vision has been defined, it should be communicated to all members of the organisation and used to guide day-to-day decisions.

-You might also want to say what you are “not” in this part of the vision statement.
-For example, a company that is not environmentally friendly might want to make that clear in its vision so they are not associated with negative environmental practices.
+You may also want to say what you are ‘not’ in this part of the vision statement.
+For example, a company that is not environmentally friendly may want to make this clear in its vision statement so that it is not associated with negative environmental practices.

-The next step is to define the company’s mission.
-The mission should be a statement of the company’s purpose that clearly articulates what the company does and why it exists.
-The mission should be brief, clear, and memorable.
-It should also be aligned with the company’s vision.
+The next step is to define the mission of the company.
+The mission should be a statement of purpose that clearly articulates what the company does and why it exists.
+The mission should be short, clear and memorable.
+It should also be consistent with the company’s vision.

-After the vision and mission have been defined, it is time to analyze the current situation of the company.
-This analysis should at least include a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis as well as an assessment of the company’s current position in the marketplace.
-Other analyses that could be conducted include a competitor analysis, customer analysis, and industry analysis or sourced from external research agencies or platforms.
+Once the vision and mission have been defined, it is time to analyse the company’s current situation.
+This analysis should include, at a minimum, a SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis and an assessment of the company’s current position in the marketplace.
+Other analyses that could be carried out include a competitor, customer and industry analysis, or sourced from external research agencies or platforms.

-One of the most overlooked but critical steps in the strategic planning process is to set clear goals, targets, and objectives.
-These should be specific, measurable, achievable, relevant, and time-bound (SMART).
-Without these elements, it will be difficult to track progress and know if the company is on track to achieve its vision and mission.
-Once the goals have been set, it is important to communicate them to all members of the organization.
+One of the most overlooked but critical steps in the strategic planning process is setting clear goals, objectives and targets.
+These should be specific, measurable, achievable, relevant and time-bound (SMART).
+Without these elements, it will be difficult to track progress and know whether the organisation is on track to achieve its vision and mission.
+Once goals have been set, it is important to communicate them to all members of the organisation.

-After the basic elements like vision, mission, status-quo, and goals are set, the next step is to formalize the company’s strategies and strategic options based on all the previous assumptions.
+Once the basic elements of vision, mission, status-quo and goals have been established, the next step is to formalise the company’s strategies and strategic options based on all the previous assumptions.
 This step should involve the development of detailed plans for how the company will achieve its goals.
 The strategies and options should be based on the results of the analysis (e.g. SWOT) and the goals you want to achieve.

 The SET-Model also differentiates between three different areas where strategies need to be developed: